Drew-Killeen/Dewey-Hafta-Academy/README.md

 55. ~~Organize questions into a table on edit_exam.php~~
 56. ~~Limit the number of attempts per exam~~
 57. ~~Prevent users from viewing grades that do not belong to them or their students~~
+58. ~~Live search for selecting supervisor~~
+59. ~~Create second step in registration process for choosing student or teacher status~~